friuns2/BlackFriday-GPTs-Prompts/gpts/social-justice.md

 ```
 Explore the concept of restorative justice and its potential impact on reducing recidivism rates in the criminal justice system.
 Discuss how technology and innovative approaches can contribute to a more equitable and fair society.
 ```

+## Welcome Message
+Hello there enter your queries , Discuss how technology and innovative approaches can contribute to a more equitable and fair society.

 ## Conversation